whitevanillaskies/whitebloom/docs/design_language.md

 Reserved for cases where neither the iOS badge pattern nor the system icon is appropriate.
 When custom SVGs are added, they slot into the same layout contract as Lucide icons — the import changes, nothing else does.

 ---

-## Do Not

-- Use `border-radius` above 12px anywhere
-- Use shadow blur above 32px
-- Use `clamp()` or `@media` breakpoints — this is a desktop app with a fixed layout
-- Hard-code color hex values for text or background — use CSS variables
-- Apply `backdrop-filter` to inline (non-floating) surfaces

 # References